 Ryan recommends preparing for the follow-up as soon as you get home from the interview.
 Make notes about your discussion during the interview, the people with whom you talked, and any memorable events or topics of conversation.
 That way, you won't forget key details when it comes time to follow up.
 We've listed the most important situations in which a job seeker should follow up.

-You don’t have to wait several weeks to follow up after an interview.
-In fact, former career counselor Kathryn Lee Bazan advises against it.
+You don't have to wait several weeks to follow up after an interview.
+In fact, many career counselors advise against it.
 Instead, send a thank-you note right after the interview so the hiring manager keeps your name in his or her mind.

 Don't write a 10-page screed detailing your work history or a play-by-play of your interview discussion.
 Keep the thank-you note to a few well-written sentences.
 You can follow this formula to keep yourself on track:

 [One sentence thanking the interviewer for meeting with you.]